satoved/dotfiles/README.md

 # Oleg's Dotfiles

-This repository serves as my way to help me setup and maintain my Mac.
-It takes the effort out of installing everything manually.
-Everything needed to install my preferred setup of macOS is detailed in this readme.
-Feel free to explore, learn and copy parts for your own dotfiles.
-Enjoy! :smile:

-📖 Read the blog post: https://driesvints.com/blog/getting-started-with-dotfiles
-📺 Watch the screencast on Laracasts: https://laracasts.com/series/guest-spotlight/episodes/1

 ## A Fresh macOS Setup

 These instructions are for when you've already set up your dotfiles.
 If you want to get started with your own dotfiles you can [find instructions below](#your-own-dotfiles).